UDub-Impact/OData-Connector/connector guide.md

 5. Copy `main.js` into `code.gs` (along with any changes you have made in your fork)
 6. Go to view &rarr; show manifest file &rarr; copy `appscript.json` from our repository
 7. change the code however you want. (adding new features, etc)
 8. Create a [deployment](https://developers.google.com/datastudio/connector/deploy#create_separate_deployments) - Note that you will need to switch to the legacy editor for this.
+If you simply want to update instead of create a brand new deployment, click "Edit" on the deployment and select a new version number.
+The Connector link will automatically pull code from the most recent version.
+9. Debugging logs can be viewed by going to Views > Logs > App Script Dashboard > No restrictions on the 'Run As'.
+You can add more logs by adding Logger.log() statements throughout the code.
+Make sure the debug flag at the top of our code is set to true!